Columbus Fire & EMS

 Daniel Hord Deputy Chief of Resource Management

 Deputy Chief Daniel Hord has obtained the certifications of NREMT Paramedic, Rescue Technician, Hazmat Technician and Public Safety Diver.
-He has a bachelor’s degree in construction management from Georgie Institute of Technology and is currently completing a master’s in public administration through Columbus State University.
+He has a bachelor’s degree in construction management from Georgia Institute of Technology and a Masters Degree in Public Safety Administration from Columbus State University.
 He is a credentialed Chief Fire Officer (CFO) with the Center for Public Safety Excellence.

 Daniel S. Macon